cup of wrath

 Strongholds of sin push us from God.

 When we are saved, Jesus doesn't change us into perfect beings that never sin.
-Rather, he takes us in our imperfect state, and delivers us from the power and bondage of our sins.
-From that moment forward, we are empowered to war against our own strongholds of sin.
-In Christ, we are armed to confront the sin in our lives.
+Rather, he takes us in our imperfect state, and delivers us from the bondage of sin.
+He strengthens us to confront sin in our lives.
+He empowers us to war against our own strongholds of sin.

 What is a stronghold of sin?
 The strongholds of sin are different for different people.
-It's clear that we all have certain weaknesses, traits, and thoughts that drive us toward certain sins.
-We all have unrighteous tendencies that manifest as sin in our lives.
-The strongholds of sin are the lusts and malignancies within us that give rise to persistent sins.
-These strongholds are often rooted in the idols we carry through life.
+It's clear we all have temptations that produce sin in our lives.
+We all have weaknesses, traits, and thoughts that drive us into persistent sins.

 The reality of sin in our lives.

 Therefore as Christians, we should resist and hate sin.
-If we are Jesus' disciples we will work to be more like him, "The disciple is not above his master: but every one that is perfect shall be as his master" (Luke 6.40 KJV bible).
+If we are Jesus' disciples we must work to be more like him, "The disciple is not above his master: but every one that is perfect shall be as his master" (Luke 6.40 KJV bible).

 We know that Jesus heals us and frees us from our sins.
 However this doesn't mean that God is always pleased with us, or with what we do.
 Even though we are in grace, we can still distress and anger God.
 If we think God is pleased with our sins then we don't know him.